Diderot-Language/examples/halftone/README.md

-Half-toning via interacting repulsive particles
+## halftone.diderot: Half-toning via interacting repulsive particles

 This example is based on the [`sphere.diderot`](../sphere) example, which in turn is based on the [`circle.diderot`](../circle) example; both of these